triton-inference-server/server/docs/perf_analyzer.rst

 Shared Memory
 ^^^^^^^^^^^^^

-By default perf\_client sends input tensor data and receives output tensor data over the network.
-You can instead instruct perf\_client to use system shared memory or CUDA shared memory to communicate tensor data.
+By default perf\_analyzer sends input tensor data and receives output tensor data over the network.
+You can instead instruct perf\_analyzer to use system shared memory or CUDA shared memory to communicate tensor data.
 By using these options you can model the performance that you can achieve by using shared memory in your application.
 Use